pywbem/pywbemtools/docs/pywbemclisubcommands.rst

 * **verbose** optional boolean that enables the verbose mode.
 * **output-format** optional output format.
 * **mock_server** optional definition of the files that define a mock server environment using the pywbem mock module.
+This parameter is used, the server_url must not be defined.

 The :term:`connections file` is named ``pywbemcliservers.json`` in the directory in which pywbemcli is executed.
 The data is stored in JSON format within this